FUEL4EP/Libreelec_Raspberry_Pi4_Fan_Control/README.md

             > reboot
             >
             - ensure that the fan is turning after the reboot
-            - experts can observe debug messages by invoking from the command line:
+            - experts can observe debug messages by invoking from the command line after setting 'debugFlag=True' in the python script 'fan_controller.py':
             > python3 /storage/.config/fan_controller/fan_controller.py
+            - please do not forget to set 'debugFlag=False' afterwards

+## final step

+- seal the SD card opening of the case with black adhesive tape in order to avoid a bypass of the air flow.
+Keep the fan opening free.

 ## disclaimer